 Why Choosing the Right Major Is Important

 Your college major is the first stepping stone to your career.
-It will not decide your entire career path, just as your first job will not determine your end career, but it will launch you on a particular trajectory.
-It is important, but it is not everything: Your school major is not the only chance you have to learn, grow, and change.
+It will not decide your entire career path, just as your first job will not determine your entire career, but it will launch you on a particular trajectory.
+It is important, but it is not everything.
+Your school major is not the only chance you have to learn, grow, and change.

 What does having the “right major” mean, anyway?
-There are many ways to assess this, but two of the most important are: Is it something that truly engages you?
-And does it set you up for a career that you enjoy and that sustains your lifestyle?
-The two ideas are connected, but it can help to think about them separately.
+There are many ways to assess this, but three of the most important are: Is it something that truly engages you?
+Does it set you up for a career that you’ll enjoy?
+Will it sustain your lifestyle?
+The ideas are connected, but it can help to think about them separately.

 Sometimes choosing a major that you enjoy can feel at odds with the one that’s “right” for your career.
 It’s important to balance both.
 And really, no college major will ever relegate you to one specific career destiny.
 No major will guarantee success, just as no major alone will deny you from success.

-No matter what major you decide on, it’s good to understand early that the most successful people will either be folks with a more technical major who also have a good grasp of soft skills such as management, or liberal arts majors who also acquire technical skills along the way.
-(For example, a copywriter that can write about technology or science.)
+No matter what major you decide on, it’s good to understand early that the most financially successful people are typically either folks with a more technical major who also have a good grasp of soft skills such as management, or liberal arts majors who also acquire technical skills along the way (for example, a copywriter who can write about technology or science).

-Here are a few steps you can take to find the right college major for you.
+Here are a few steps you can take to find the right college major for yourself.

 The problem with making a decision about which major to choose when you’re a teenager is that you haven’t tried a lot of things yet.
 Parents and schools still seem to box kids into subjects and extracurricular activities that don’t provide much real-world application.